 Given the many shopping districts dispersed over the vast Los Angeles metropolitan area, it can be difficult choosing one region over another based on the selection of a single store.
 For men’s clothing specifically, there are many options to choose from that act as a one-stop-shop for all of our retail needs, that is why we recommend for different sites online.

-For those of us who live near Hollywood and West Hollywood specifically, we are lucky enough to have storefronts in close proximity that cater to the gay male, taking certain aesthetics, sizing options, and general taste into account to get your mens leather satchel bag to stay organized and make every step count.
+For those of us who live near Hollywood and West Hollywood specifically, we are lucky enough to have storefronts in close proximity that cater to the gay male, taking certain aesthetics, sizing options, and general taste into account.

 While anyone can send you to a brand-name storefront of your choice that houses options only manufactured by that designer, our goal is to provide you with a list of stores that not only cater to the fashionable man, but contain a selection of brand names and styles to choose from.
 Whether you seek the latest Creative Recreation high-tops, the newest Diesel Thavar-fit jean wash, the best in men’s workout clothing, or a place to pick up a pair of your favorite Nasty Pig Jocks, we aim to make your quest more simple.
 Here are the Top 10 Men’s Clothing Stores in Los Angeles.

 Brick & Mortar is a simple one-room men’s storefront that features trendy essentials at a lower price point than most of the other retail shops in the area.
 There is a separate selection of unique cutoff tanks that can only be found at this shop, while snapbacks, fitted T’s, underwear, swimsuits, and any other basic item can be found as well.
 Most tank tops sell between $15-40 in this store, while most of their swimwear is between $60-120.
 We love this store for their unique and reasonable jewelry collection, specifically their small-pendant silver variety, such as their signature logo necklace featuring an adorable bulldog.